iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/revocation.md

 #### Examples

-1. Request to revoke a credential with the specified identifier:
+1. Request to revoke a credential by identifier using "CredentialRevocation2021":

 ```json
 {